-Venues should focus on frequently touched surfaces and should consider regular inspections of venue seating and undertake spot cleaning as and when required.
+Offices and venues should focus on frequently touched surfaces and should consider regular inspections of seating and undertake spot cleaning as and when required.

 Where possible, it may be more effective to use a removable washable cover, or a disposable cover on chairs.
 Disinfectant is not suitable on fabric surfaces as it only works with extended contact time with the surface.